 If you are an Indigenous pharmacy professional or student in a pharmacy assistant, technician, undergraduate or graduate program in pharmacy and want to get involved and/or if you would like to be part of the growing list of Indigenous pharmacy professionals in Canada, please connect with us at email@example.com.

 One of our key priorities is encouraging and supporting Indigenous youth in pursuing a role in pharmacy.
 We are excited to launch the inaugural Indigenous Pharmacy Professionals of Canada Scholarship in 2023-24 for First Nations, Metis and/or Inuit individuals enrolled in a post-secondary pharmacy program in Canada.

-Stay tuned for more information about Scholarship criteria and application process.
+Learn more about the scholarship criteria and application process.